Welcome to the Anthropics Knowledge Base

 *All editions of Smart Photo Editor support RAW files and save tiff files with the same number of bits as the original file.

-We use dcraw to decode RAW image files.
 You can check your RAW files are supported using the free trial of the software.

 If you find your particular RAW format is not decoded correctly, your alternative solution is to process your files into Adobe RAW using the free Adobe converter for this.